AT Hike – August 2024 – Finishing New York and Pennsylvania

 Day 4 – Friday, 8/16 – Beaver Pond Outlet to Old Albany Post Road

 Crossed the Beaver Pond Outlet at 0633, with a bit of unwarranted trepidation about falling in.
 That was past in 5 seconds but I took a picture behind me anyway.
 Crossed the Sunken Mine Road at 0639 and had no idea I was so close.
-There was no traffic on it last night, at least that /i could hear above the noise from the falls.
+There was no traffic on it last night, at least that I could hear above the noise from the falls.
 So my trail camp was just short of this road, which is shown on the AT map elevation profile.
 Got the sunrise over Shenandoah Mountain.
 Next landmark was the Dennytown Road and campsite.
 This location was so maligned in FarOut comments that in May 2023 we moved our starting point further south, i.e. to Old Albany Post Road where I’m bound today.
 Heck ,this place looked wonderful, clean and tidy.
 I didn’t check for a power outlet on the small building because I didn’t need any.
 I was past it actually before I realized it was the Dennytown site.
 There was a bloom of ragweed, my old nemesis, on the uphill after Dennytown CS reminding me of my observation that there is a wildflower for every season along the AT

 Getting close and making good time I passed the trailhead of the Catfish Loop Trail.
 Then following a creek downhill on a very hospitable piece of trail I decided on a morning snack and trailside break at around 0845 to 0915.
 Afterward continued this gentle downhill to and crossed South Highland Road and some trailhead parking at about 1000, but at the crossing got mixed up on a Fahnestock red blazed sidetrail that the trailhead served for another tenth mile detour – no blaze at the turn, of course, since I’m southbound.
 The last impediment was now Canopus Hill Road and the hill itself for the last 1.6 miles.

-Crossed Canopus Hill Road at 1035. where there was plaque on the foundation of a former barn used as a Smallpox Inoculation Station under General Washington in 1776 to thwart the smallpox epidemic ravaging the Continental Army at the time.
+Crossed Canopus Hill Road at 1035. where there was a plaque on the foundation of a former barn used as a Smallpox Inoculation Station under General Washington in 1776 to thwart the smallpox epidemic threatening the Continental Army at the time.
 Canopus Hill had the typical NY granite exposed granite backbone over a large part of its ridge that made for easy hiking, which I crested at 1125, 0.8 miles to pickup.
 Emerged at the junction of Chapman and Old Albany Post Roads at 1156.
 Mary Ann followed closely at 1200 precisely, followed closely by a local resident, who’s husband was the trail angel that had placed the bench and cooler of water this junction.
 We had nice conversation while Mary Ann and I figured how to get the car turned around.
 Promptly headed back towards Fishkill.
 And leave it to my gal “Tender”, she had found a Texas BBQ joint on NY-9, the new Albany Post Road back towards Fishkill, a genuine hole in the wall, and the Que was cheap {$12.00 a half pound), with good red skin mashed potatoes, egg based potato salad, coleslaw and Shiner.
 I put the two Shiners down in a heartbeat.

 Distance today – 7.0 miles, Total – 43.1 miles